the first colonial salt-making operation in Virginia was on Smith Island

 Source: Virginia Department of Environmental Quality (DEQ), Volume III - Chloride TMDLs for the Accotink Creek Watershed (Figure ES-2)

-As a result, the drinking water now produced by Fairfax Water often exceeds the recommended sodium levels for those on sodium restricted diets such as people with high blood pressure.
-The General Manager at Fairfax Water has stated:29
+Wastewater treatment and drinking water facilities do not remove salt, since that requires expensive reverse osmosis membrane processes.
+As a result, the drinking water now produced by Fairfax Water at its Griffith plant in Lorton often exceeds the recommended 20gg/l sodium levels for those on sodium restricted diets such as people with high blood pressure.
+Adding the capacity to use reverse osmosis at the facility to reduce the salt would cost about $1 billion for initial infrastructure, plus higher operating costs.

 The naturally slow geologic and hydrologic processes that cycle salt between geologic deposits and the surface have been altered by mining and distributing sodium chloride (NaCl) and other types of salt.
 Currently, human-caused salinization has impacted 2.5 million acres across the planet.
-Salt use is so common that runoff is contaminating freshwater supplies used for drinking water and irrigation to grow food.30
+Salt use is so common that runoff is contaminating freshwater supplies used for drinking water and irrigation to grow food.31

 salinity of the drinking water produced from the Occoquan Reservoir often exceeds recommended levels for those on sodium restricted diets